Chatra, Jharkhand

-Chatra is the headquarters of Chatra district in the Indian state of Jharkhand.
+Chatra is a town in the Chatra subdivision of the Chatra district in the Indian state of Jharkhand.
+It is also the administrative headquarter of Chatra district.

 History

 Chatra was the “headquarters” of Ramgarh district in the 18th-19th century.
-The renowned reformer, Raja Rammohan Roy, was sheristadar in Ramgarh district, in 1804–05, and used to function from both Ramgarh and Chatra.
-Subsequently, Ramgarh district became part of North-western Frontier Agency and Hazaribagh district came up.
+Raja Rammohan Roy, was sheristadar in Ramgarh district, in 1804–05, and used to function from both Ramgarh and Chatra.
+Subsequently, Ramgarh district became part of Hazaribagh district came up.
 Chatra became a subdivision of Hazaribagh district in 1914.
 It became a full-fledged district in 1991.